homecentr/docker-cadvisor/README.md

 :warning: Do not change the container user directly using the `user` Docker compose property or using the `--user` argument.
 This would break the privilege drop logic.

-:bulb: To grant a user the permission to read Docker socket, you can add them to the docker group which is automatically created as a part of the Docker installaction.
+:bulb: To grant a user the permission to read Docker socket, you can add them to the docker group which is automatically created as a part of the Docker installation.